morgan-greywolf/paping/README.md

 issue, move the binary to a local hard drive.

 ### Solaris
-Though this will build on Solaris, I haven't gotten ito to work.
+Though this will build on Solaris, I haven't gotten it to work.

 ### Linux
 If you want to build a Windows binary using a cross-compiler hosted on an